VDA5050/VDA5050/VDA5050_EN.md

 If the mobile robot plans the path by itself, it shall communicate its calculated trajectory (including base and horizon) in the form of NURBS via the `trajectory` object in the state message, unless fleet control cannot use this field, and it was agreed during integration, that this field shall not be sent.
 After nodes are released by fleet control, the mobile robot is not allowed to change its trajectory.

-The `nodeStates` and `edgeStates` include all the nodes and edges that the mobile robot will still traverse.
+The `nodeStates` and `edgeStates` include all upcoming nodes and edges for the mobile robot to traverse.

 ![Figure 19 Order information provided by the state topic.
 Only the ID of the last node and the remaining nodes and edges are transmitted](./assets/order_information_state_topic.png)
 >Figure 19 - Order information provided by the state topic.
 Only the ID of the last node and the remaining nodes and edges are transmitted